Yumi Pong was going through a dark period in her life when she took up pole dancing.

 “This not only made me realise that I wasn’t alone, but also boosted my confidence.”

-So when one of her partners, a pole dancing classmate at that time, approached her to join the industry, she readily agreed.
+It helped her put things into perspective, so when one of her current partners, a pole dancing classmate at that time, approached her to join the industry, she readily agreed.

-“I wanted to help other people partake in this experience because I knew how much it helped me,” she explains.
+“I wanted to help other people partake in this experience because I knew how much it helped me.”

 Milan Pole Dance Studio opened its first studio in 2014, and second studio in 2016.
 On top of overseeing daily operations, Yumi also churns out creative content for the brand’s social media accounts.